google/bazel-to-cmake/README.md

 ## How the tool works

 This tool does not use Bazel implementation at all.
-Instead it takes advantage of the fact that Bazel input files are a subset of Python by using Python to evaluate them.
+Instead, it takes advantage of the fact that Bazel input files are a subset of Python by using Python to evaluate them.
 This means that the translation is fast and has no dependencies except Python.
-However it also means that every kind of Bazel rule needs specific support in this tool.
+However, it also means that every kind of Bazel rule needs specific support in this tool.

 We aim to generate CMake output that is as idiomatic as possible.